a row of glass trophies

 3. peer reviewed publications in the past 10 years, and

-4. awards for research papers presented.
+4. awards for research presented.

 Selection Criteria: